INFORMATION LINE 1300 85 85 84

 All of these are preventable.

-We build strong alliances that benefit communities, help deliver positive outcomes and strengthen our collective impact.
-We are generous with our knowledge and insight when dealing with our partners and communities.
+We build strong alliances that help deliver positive outcomes and strengthen our collective impact.

-Our approach is reflected in an organisational culture of collaboration and innovation.
+Our approach is reflected in our organisational culture of collaboration and innovation.

 The goal of primary prevention is to address the causes of alcohol and other drug problems to protect people from developing a problem in the first place.